 Important: Not displaying this information is a major cause of shopping cart abandonment during checkout.

-- Shipping information for non-digital goods, which can be your address information for the buyer or the address on file with PayPal; if you use the address on file with PayPal, you can specify whether or not it must be a confirmed address
+Shipping information for non-digital goods, which can be your address information for the buyer or the address on file with PayPal; if you use the address on file with PayPal, you can specify whether it must be a confirmed address.

 You can also activate additional features, including:

 - Associate a payment with an eBay auction item

 - Assign an invoice number to a payment

 Additional PayPal API Operations